Platina is a deepwater oil field located at a water depth of approximately 1,300ft in Block 18, offshore Angola. Block…

 Significant appraisal, engineering and design work will be required to move forward with the development of the field.

-The installation will comprise a single jacket and topsides, and will be able to support production rates of up to 100,000 barrels of oil per day (bopd).
+Each platform installation will comprise a single jacket and topsides and will be able to support production rates of up to 100,000 barrels of oil per day (bopd).

 The development will also feature a single drill centre with wells drilled from the platform.

-Produced oil will be transported via a pipeline to the Dos Bocas terminal.
+Produced oil will be transported via a pipeline to the Dos Bocas terminal located onshore, approximately 70km away from the project site.